priyansh-gupta/Integration-of-CNN-with-DevOps/README.md

    * 2nd, we can make this work more robust using Kubernetes with Jenkins.
    * 3rd, For CNN code rather that using random function we can make it more intelligent in which it will automatically adds layers based on previous results.

-### Lastly thank you so much Vimal Daga Sir, for teaching something extraordinary.
-#### One big thank you to my friend Hemant Sharma, cause he helps me to learn some new things that I applied in this project.